 Beyond this, I feel I am just carrying weight I don’t need.

 The pliers are sturdy and the wire cutters can be used to cut thick wire when needed.
 We have built a lot of fences using the Wave for cutting the thinner wire for attaching field fence to posts.
-In terms of quality it is worth the $90 if you are they type of person that has an easy time keeping up with tools.
+In terms of quality, it is worth the very high price if you are the type of person that has an easy time keeping up with tools.
 This is one you will want to wear on your belt.

 Size: 3.8 inches closed and 5.9 oz

-The Rev has an amazing 14 tools and can be found for $30 retail price.
+The Rev has an amazing 14 tools and can be found for a very affordable retail price.
 This is a bargain for what you get and it comes with Leatherman’s 25 year warranty.
 I can attest to the fact that Leatherman definitely follows through on their warranty.
 We had an older Leatherman that had been discontinued but was still under warranty when a tool broke.

 Size: 4.1 inches closed and 7 oz